Athlyn Green is an avid crafter. She enjoys sharing what she's learned with readers.

 - Your needles won't go moldy if you leave them in water for a couple of days.

-I selected a pencil-sized bundle of needles, gently bent them and started sewing them together in a coil to form the bottom of my basket.
-As I went along, I added more pine needles and sewed into the coil.
-I decided on the size for the bottom, then started up my sides.
+I selected a pencil-sized bundle of needles, gently bent them, and started sewing them together in a coil to form the bottom of my basket.
+As I went along, I added more pine needles and continued sewing.
+I decided on the size of the bottom and then started up my sides.

 Tip About Needle "Tips"

-I found that "tips-on" made sewing easier because I could sew around them and they actually helped to secure the thread.
+I found that "tips-on" pine needles made sewing easier because I could sew around them, and they actually helped to secure the thread.

 At this stage, I was feeling very proud of my first attempt.
-I was thinking that this was actually a breeze and I thought I was going along great-guns.
+I was thinking that this was actually a breeze and thought I was going along well.

 I was pleased with how my basket was progressing.
-It didn't look overly amateurish and my beading added a nice touch.
-Just as I was congratulating myself and feeling somewhat smug (I mean, how kewl are beads?), as my basket side grew, I noticed that it seemed wobbly and it started to become misshapen.
+It didn't look overly amateurish, and my beading added a nice touch.
+As I was congratulating myself and feeling somewhat smug (I mean, how lovely are beads?), I noticed my basket looking wobbly and starting to become misshapen.

 What Was Happening to the Sides?

-As you can see from the picture above, my basket did indeed look like a real pine needle basket but this first basket underscored to me that if I wanted to get into this seriously, I needed more skills at my disposal.
+As you can see from the pictures above, my basket did indeed look like a real pine needle basket.
+However, this first basket reminded me that if I wanted to get into this seriously, I needed more skills at my disposal.

-As I touched on above, I looked online for free stitch tutorials and went from there but as I make more baskets, I am definitely going to get a good instruction booklet.
-You get what you pay for and investing zero before I started resulted in a misshapen basket that really wasn't what I was hoping for.
+I looked online for free stitch tutorials and went from there, but you get what you pay for.
+Having invested nothing before I started resulted in a misshapen basket that really wasn't what I was hoping for.
 Lesson learned.

-Sew into the row underneath your current row.
-After my basket side fiasco, when I created the basket lid, I sewed my thread into the row underneath and it looked much better and was much sturdier.
-The difference is so visually obvious!
+Tip: To address this issue, sew into the row underneath your current row and not just under your thread.
+After my basket fiasco, I did this for the lid and it looked much better and was far sturdier.
+The difference is visually obvious.

 Beads can be easily added when making pine needle baskets.
-Work until you reach the part on your basket where you want beads to appear.
-Simply slip a bead over your needle and work a small stitch to secure it in place.
+Work until you reach the part of your basket where you want beads to appear.
+Simply slip a bead over your needle and work a stitch to secure it in place.
 Continue adding beads as desired.

-Now, while I added beads to the basket as I went along, I decided to add beads to my finished lid.
-I found it difficult to get my beaded hearts even so I plan on sewing on a darker thread to outline the hearts for better definition.
+While I added beads to the basket as I went along, I decided to add beads to my finished lid by sewing them on afterward.
+I found it difficult to get my beaded hearts even, so I plan on sewing on a darker thread to outline the hearts for better definition.

 How I Straightened My Little Basket

 I couldn't bear to throw out my misshapen basket, so I stuffed it full of potpourri.
-I had to be firm with that naughty basket and cram in the potpourri to plump out the caved side but it truly saved the day and prevented me from pitching it into the trash.
-My transformed basket now lives happily on my sideboard and guests, when they see it, have no idea that it's "shored up from the inside."
+I had to be firm with that naughty basket and cram in the potpourri to plump out the caved side, but that potpourri prevented me from pitching the basket into the trash.
+My transformed basket now lives happily on my sideboard.
+When guests see it, they have no idea that it's "shored up from the inside."
 So all's well that ends well.